Staff in Our Class:

 BBC – Natural disasters.
 This will give children an insight into the different types of natural disasters.

 Spellings and times tables are tested on a Tuesday.
 All children’s scores are recorded and when they are secure on one times table, they then move up onto the next one.
-Once they have completed the times table, children are given mixed times table grids to ensure they are retaining their knowledge of the times tables.
+Once they have completed the times tables, children are given mixed times table grids to ensure they are retaining their knowledge of the times tables.

 It is important that students in year 4 are regularly practising their spellings and applying them within their work.
 We also have spelling journals which are used for children to practise words which they are getting incorrect in class.